vuejs/eslint-config-typescript/README.md

 See [@typescript-eslint/eslint-plugin](https://typescript-eslint.io/eslint-plugin) for available rules.

-This config is specifically designed to be used by Vue CLI setups and is not meant for outside use (it can be used but some adaptations on the user side might be needed - for details see the config file).
+This config is specifically designed to be used by Vue CLI & `create-vue` setups and is not meant for outside use (it can be used but some adaptations on the user side might be needed - for details see the config file).